Chuck Jones: Warner Bros. Cartoons

 During World War II, Jones worked closely with Theodor Geisel, better known as Dr. Seuss, to create the Private Snafu series of Army educational cartoons (the character was created by director Frank Capra).
 Jones later collaborated with Seuss on animated adaptations of Seuss' books, including How the Grinch Stole Christmas! in 1966.
 Jones directed such shorts as The Weakly Reporter, a 1944 short that related to shortages and rationing on the home front.
 During the same year, he directed UPA's second short subject Hell-Bent for Election, a propaganda campaign film for Franklin D. Roosevelt.

 Jones created characters through the late 1930s, late 1940s, and the 1950s, which include his collaborative help in co-developing Bugs Bunny and also included creating Claude Cat, Marc Antony and Pussyfoot, Charlie Dog, Michigan J. Frog, Gossamer, and his four most popular creations, Marvin the Martian, Pepé Le Pew, Wile E. Coyote and the Road Runner.
 Jones and writer Michael Maltese collaborated on the Road Runner cartoons, Duck Amuck, One Froggy Evening, and What's Opera, Doc?.
 Other staff at Unit A with whom Jones collaborated include layout artist, background designer, and co-director Maurice Noble; animator and co-director Abe Levitow; and animators Ken Harris and Ben Washam.

 Jones remained at Warner Bros. throughout the 1950s, except for a brief period in 1953 when Warner closed the animation studio.
 During this interim, Jones found employment at Walt Disney Productions, where he teamed with Ward Kimball for four months.
 According to Kimball, Jones expected to work at Disney at a higher salary then at Warner Bros., but was instead employed at the same salary despite numerous negotiations with Walt Disney.
-Furthermore, Jones was not given directorial assignments but was instead assigned to assist Kimball on Sleeping Beauty (1959), which at the time was enduring production delays.
+Furthermore, Jones was not given directorial assignments but was instead assigned to assist Kimball on Sleeping Beauty (1959), which at the time was experiencing production delays.

 Upon Warner Bros.
 Cartoons reopening, Jones was rehired and reunited with most of his unit.
 Despite the unsatisfying tenure, Jones still held the Disney studio in high regard, but later joked that the only job worth having at Disney belonged to Walt.

 In the early 1960s, Jones and his wife Dorothy wrote the screenplay for the animated feature Gay Purr-ee.
 The finished film included the voices of Judy Garland, Robert Goulet, and Red Buttons as cats in Paris.
 The feature was produced by UPA and directed by Jones' former Warner Bros. collaborator, Abe Levitow.
 Jones was moonlighting to work on the film as he had an exclusive contract with Warner Bros.
 UPA completed the film and made it available for distribution in 1962, whereupon it was picked up by Warner Bros.
-When Warner Bros. discovered that Jones had violated his exclusive contract with them, they terminated him.
+When Warner Bros. discovered that Jones had violated his exclusive contract with them, they fired him.
 Jones's former animation unit was laid off after completing the final cartoon in their pipeline, The Iceman Ducketh, and the rest of the Warner Bros.
 Cartoons studio was closed in 1963.